-Ohh, yes the sabbatical, what an awesome explanation.
-I have used words like mini-retirement, taking a break, or simply saying I’m not working but every time people’s jealousy shines through the second I mention the idea of a break.
-Then their face twists and they snicker at me while saying some condescending remark that infers I’m a spoiled weasel.
-Not exactly the goal of the comment.
+Oh yes, the sabbatical, what an awesome explanation.
+I have used words like mini-retirement, taking a break, or simply saying I’m not working and yet every time people’s jealousy shines through the second I mention a break.
+Their face twists and they snicker at me while saying some condescending remark that infers I’m a spoiled weasel.
+Not exactly my goal.

-The story continues when Cartoon Teva says, “lets try that again, I’m on leave from work” to which stranger replies, “Oh stress leave?”
-Cartoon Teva says, “something like that.”
+The story continues when Cartoon Teva says, “lets try that again, I’m on leave from work.”

 Yes, I’ve tried that one too, for some reason it only seems to mystify my situation more or it ends up making me look like a basket case who is incapable of coping with everyday stressors.
 Again, not what I was going for.